katopz/rust-by-practice/solutions/basic-types/numbers.md

 fn main() {
     let x = 5;
     assert_eq!("i32".to_string(), type_of(&x));

+    println!("Success!");
 }

-// get the type of given variable, return a string representation of the type  , e.g "i8", "u8", "i32", "u32"
+// Get the type of given variable, return a string representation of the type  , e.g "i8", "u8", "i32", "u32"
 fn type_of<T>(_: &T) -> String {
     format!("{}", std::any::type_name::<T>())
 }